network1211/f5-security-automation-ansible/devsecops/malicious_pod/nap_create/README.md

 And logout from the NAP image using 'exit' command.

-Now, you need to login to your docker account using command line below.
+Now, you need to login to your docker account using the command line below.
 ```
 root@James-Ext-ubuntu:/home/james# docker login --username=yourusername
 Password: yourpassword